patchew-project/qemu/docs/system/deprecated.rst

 Neither the ``nettle`` library, or the built-in cryptography provider are supported on FIPS enabled hosts.

+``-spice password=string`` (since 6.0)
+''''''''''''''''''''''''''''''''''''''

+This option is insecure because the SPICE password remains visible in the process listing.
+This is replaced by the new ``password-secret`` option which lets the password be securely provided on the command line using a ``secret`` object instance.

 QEMU Machine Protocol (QMP) commands
 ------------------------------------